vfxetc/sgcache/docs/design.rst

 must generate events.

 This is often disabled on some scripts in order to stop the massive amount of email they can generate.
-However, there is no other was for the cache to be immediately notified of changes.
+However, there is no other way for the cache to be immediately notified of changes.

 In the future (i.e. when these features are implemented), you can reduce the